 The goatee started being a huge hit in the 1990s, but is nevertheless still popular, especially among westerners and country guys.
 Although it was a statement back then, in the present days, it became more of an overly done expression – as someone once said: “If your dad and your dentist still have goatees, it’s time to change your look”.

 Although sideburns are commonly associated with the king himself – Elvis Presley, college campuses are now filled with young guys in hipster clothes rocking this look.
 However, we must agree that it can be quite playful!

-Although moustache had some bad rap in the past and even sexual connotation in the 70’s (the so called “porn moustache”), younger guys who wear it nowadays are usually seen as confident and trendy.
+Although mustache had some bad rap in the past and even sexual connotation in the ’70s (the so-called “porn mustache”), younger guys who wear it nowadays are usually seen as confident and trendy.